anthonywchen/RARR/README.md

 # RARR: Researching and Revising What Language Models Say, Using Language Models

 Welcome!
 This repository contains a public implementation for [RARR: Researching and Revising What Language Models Say, Using Language Models](https://arxiv.org/abs/2210.08726) from CMU, Google Research, and UC Irvine.
-RARR addresses the attribution and factuality problems in large language models (LLMs) in a post-hoc manner by retriving evidence to attribute the LLM's output and editing the output to be facutally consistent with the evidence.
+RARR addresses the attribution and factuality problems in large language models (LLMs) in a post-hoc manner by retrieving evidence to attribute the LLM's output and editing the output to be facutally consistent with the evidence.
 RARR uses large language models themselves to do the editing.

 The techniques in RARR are quite general so if you are working on ***any*** task using LLMs to edit the output of LLMs (*e.g.*, removing bias, fixing toxing outputs, etc.), you may find this repository a good starting point.